 Homeschool Astronomy Activities

-- Learn about Moon Phases with Oreos: Pull apart the cookie to reveal the cream filling and scoop away the filling to represent the full moon, waxing gibbous, first quarter, waxing crescent, new moon, waning crescent, last quarter, and waning gibbous.
+- Learn about Moon Phases with Oreos: First, pull apart the cookie to reveal the cream filling.
+Then scoop away the filling to represent the full moon, waxing gibbous, first quarter, waxing crescent, new moon, waning crescent, last quarter, and waning gibbous.
+Finally, discuss!

 - Grab a Telescope and Learn about Homeschool Astronomy and the Constellations: Use black construction paper and stickers to make the stars of the constellation.
-Connect the stars with white chalk to see the constellation forms!
+Then, connect the stars with white chalk to see the constellation forms!

-- Build a Moon Habitat: Roll up newspaper into strong tubes and secure them with tape.
-Use three tubes to create a triangle.
-Use multiple triangles to make a moon habit structure and then cover it with a bedsheet to complete the lunar building!
+- Build a Moon Habitat: Begin by rolling up newspaper into strong tubes and securing it with tape.
+Next, use three tubes to create a triangle.
+Make and use multiple triangles to make a moon habit structure.
+Finally, cover it with a bedsheet to complete the lunar building!

 - Plan a Planetarium Trip: Learn about the stars and planets with a trip to your local planetarium.
 If there isn’t one near you, try this online planetarium for backyard star fun!
 If you are lucky enough to have a space center near you, make a day of it!